SimonJF/ifl19-artifact/README.md

   * `links-docker` contains the files used for the Docker image
   * `db` contains the files used for the PostgreSQL Docker image
   * `links` contains the source code of the Links language
+  * `compose` contains the Docker compose file
+  * `examples` contains the source of the curation interface
   * `custom-examples` is a folder shared between the host and container, useful if you wish to try your own examples
   * `prepare.sh` is a script to prepare the Docker image